 An agent pool has a name, capabilities, and defines a minimum and a maximum size.
 The minimum size specifies the least number of agents that should always be available at any given time.
 The maximum size makes sure that the number of agents doesn’t increase without limits.

 Next, we have to configure our Kubernetes cluster and connect it with the pool we’ve created before.
-We can configure our remote agents as a deployment and then configure an auto scaler for this deployment, which calls the pool’s status endpoint in Gradle Enterprise at regular intervals, adapting the number of desired replicas in the deployment.
+We can configure our remote agents as a deployment and then configure an auto scaler for this deployment, which calls the pool’s status endpoint in Develocity at regular intervals, adapting the number of desired replicas in the deployment.

 With everything set up, let’s run the build again: